mnot/I-D/structured-headers/draft.md

 Given an ASCII string input_string, return a label with an mapping of parameters. input_string is modified to remove the parsed value.

-1. Let 'label' be the result of Parsing a Label from Textual Headers ({{label}}) from input_string.
+1. Let primary_label be the result of Parsing a Label from Textual Headers ({{label}}) from input_string.
-2. Let 'parameters' be an empty mapping.
+2. Let parameters be an empty mapping.
 3. In a loop:
    1. Consume any OWS from the beginning of input_string.
    2. If the first character of input_string is not ";", exit the loop.